 This 1969 LP contains half an hour of beach noises.
 “This is a joke” would be a reasonable first impression.
-So would “this was both created and should be experienced under the influence of drugs”.
-After a few minutes, however, the repetitive pounding conjures images: waves curving upwards, rising and then breaking like glass, droplets descending in curtains of diamonds, the sand eternally drinking, the sea eternally replenishing.
+So would “this was created and should be experienced under the influence of drugs”.
+After a few minutes, however, the repetitive pounding conjures images: waves curving upwards, rising and then breaking like glass, droplets descending in curtains of diamonds, sand eternally drinking, sea eternally replenishing.
 The ocean is an breathing lung, and this exact noise has happened over and over for as long as liquid water has existed on the planet.
-Thirty minutes contains four point four billion years.
+The LP is thirty minutes containing four point four billion years.

 Listen long enough, and you start hallucinating.
 Your Broca and Wernicke’s areas start mistaking the crashing waves for vowels and consonents, as if the sea is speaking as well as breathing.
 At one point, a low, droning hum (a foghorn?) emerges through the sound of waves.
 It almost seems to drill through them, like an ice augur.
 The foghorn tells a story of man appearing and gaining ascendance over nature: but then the foghorn vanishes, and the waves remain.

 Environments 1 was the work of a fascinating person from the 60s counterculture: Irving Solomon Teibel.
 He seems to have been somewhere between a musician, an inventor, and a con artist.